hemantsirsat/SQL/Readme.md

 Therefore, if |table one| = 4 and |table two| = 6, then the total records after performing <b>CROSS JOIN</b> will be 4*6 = 24.

+<h3><b>New Learnings</b></h3>

+<h4><b>NULLIF</b></h4>

+<b>NULLIF</b> is a SQL function that returns NULL if the two specified expressions are equal; otherwise, it returns the first expression.
+It's often used to prevent division by zero errors or to handle situations where you want to treat specific values as NULL.

+    NULLIF(expression1, expression2)

+- expression1: The value to be returned if it is not equal to expression2.
+- expression2: The value to compare with expression1.
+If it is equal to expression2, the function returns NULL.

+<h4><b>COALESCE</b></h4>
+<b>COALESCE</b> is another SQL function that returns the first non-null expression among its arguments.
+It's often used to handle null values and provide a default value when the original expression is null.

+Here's the basic syntax of the COALESCE function:

+    COALESCE(expression1, expression2, ..., expressionN)

+- expression1: The first expression to be evaluated.
+- expression2, ..., expressionN: Additional expressions to be evaluated in order.

+Example

+    SELECT COALESCE(NULL, 42, 'Hello');  -- Returns 42

 [Reference for above notes](https://learnsql.com/blog/sql-joins-types-explained/)

 <h5>Leetcode sql question 577</h5>